minio/docs/source/reference/minio-mc/mc-anonymous-links.rst

    :local:
    :depth: 2

-.. mc:: mc policy get
+.. mc:: mc anonymous links

 Syntax
 ------

-.. start-mc-policy-get-desc
+.. start-mc-policy-links-desc

-The :mc:`mc policy get` command gets the anonymous (i.e. unauthenticated or public) access :ref:`policies <minio-policy>` for a bucket.
+The :mc:`mc anonymous links` retrieves the HTTP URL for anonymous (i.e. unauthenticated or public) access to a bucket.

-.. end-mc-policy-get-desc
+.. end-mc-policy-links-desc

 Buckets with anonymous policies allow clients to access the bucket contents and perform actions consistent with the specified policy without :ref:`authentication <minio-authentication-and-identity-management>`.

-To get the :s3-docs:`JSON policy <using-iam-policies>` assigned to the bucket, use the :mc-cmd:`mc policy get-json` command.

 .. tab-set::

    .. tab-item:: EXAMPLE

-      The following command retrieves the anonymous access policy for the ``mydata`` bucket on the ``myminio`` MinIO deployment:
+      The following command retrieves HTTP URLs for the ``mydata`` bucket on the ``myminio`` MinIO deployment:

       .. code-block:: shell
          :class: copyable

-         mc policy get myminio/mydata
+         mc anonymous links --recursive myminio/mydata

    .. tab-item:: SYNTAX